 Greg Olsen Contract Information:

-Olsen hauled in four passes on six targets for 55 yards in Sunday's playoff loss to the 49ers.
+Olsen secured four of nine targets for 41 yards in Sunday's 24-10 Super Bowl loss to the Broncos.

 To instantly reveal our fantasy analysis of every player – including Greg Olsen – simply subscribe now.